DioxusLabs/dioxus/README.md

 - And more!
 Read the [take a tour of Dioxus](https://dioxuslabs.com/learn/0.5/).

 ## ⚙️ Integrated hot-reloading:
 With one command, `dx serve` and your app is running.
-Edit your markup and see the results in real time.
+Edit your markup and styles and see the results in real time.
+Rust code hotreloading is coming in an upcoming release.

 <div align="center">
   <img src="./notes/hotreload.gif">
 </div>

+## 📦 Integrated bundler for deploying to the web, macOS, Linux, and Windows

+## 📖 Fantastic documentation

 ## ⚒️ Supported Platforms
 <div align="center">